-Textbook: "Exploring Chemical Analysis" (4th or later edition), by Daniel C. Harris (textbook is a resource, exams based upon class coverage and discussion problems assigned)

-Other Materials: You will need a laptop computer and programable tablet (such as a IPad Pro/Surface) to perform calculations using software programs EXCEL and MATHEMATICA, you will also need a calculator having logarithmic (base 10 and base e), exponential, and trigonometric functions.
-STRONGLY SUGGEST BOTH Computer & IPad Pro for ONLINE class!
-IPad specifically for problem sets and more so for EXAMS

-Topics to be included:
+Office hours: Tuesday and Thursday 6:00pm-7:00pm.
+Zoom Site 495 082 9636 Textbook: "Exploring Chemical Analysis" (4th or later edition), by Daniel C. Harris (textbook is a resource, exams based upon class coverage and discussion problems assigned) Other Materials: You will need a laptop computer and programable tablet (such as a IPad Pro/Surface) to perform calculations using software programs EXCEL and MATHEMATICA, you will also need a calculator having logarithmic (base 10 and base e), exponential, and trigonometric functions.
+Computer is REQUIRED. iPad or equivalent tablet recommended for problem sets and possibly for EXAMS Topics to be included:

-1 Stoichiometry Review, Math Tools 6 Acid Base Titrations 11 Ionic Strength & Activity 2 Sampling Error 7 PolyProtonic Acid/Bases 12 Electrode Potential 3 Statistics & Quality Assurance 8 Gravimetric 13 Spectroscopy 4 Titrations & Acid/Base 9 Complexation (EDTA) 14 Atomic Absorption 5 Buffers 10 Redox Titrations 15 Chromatography & GC/MS
+• 1 Stoichiometry Review, Math Tools 6 Acid Base Titrations 11 Ionic Strength & Activity 2 Sampling Error 7 PolyProtonic Acid/Bases 12 Electrode Potential 3 Statistics & Quality Assurance 8 Gravimetric 13 Spectroscopy 4 Titrations & Acid/Base 9 Complexation (EDTA) 14 Atomic Absorption 5 Buffers 10 Redox Titrations 15 Chromatography & GC/MS Objectives - 1) To teach fundamental aspects of acid/base chemistry, redox chemistry, electrochemistry, and ionic equilibria. - 2) To acquaint the student with some of the fundamental techniques and state-of-the-art applications of chemical quantitative analysis used in biomedical, forensic, and environmental chemistry.

-Objectives

-- 1) To teach fundamental aspects of acid/base chemistry, redox chemistry, electrochemistry, and ionic equilibria. - 2) To acquaint the student with some of the fundamental techniques and state-of-the-art applications of chemical quantitative analysis used in biomedical, forensic, and environmental chemistry.

 Participation: Students will be given 3/5 points unless they show above average involvement in lectures and discussions.
 This is intended to motivate interaction and questioning during class, which is imperative to a productive upper-level class.
 Discussions: Groups will work through problem sets and a single collective answer sheet will be submitted for grading.
 Exam Problems will be largely variants of problems done in class or problems done in discussion period!
 Plus there also may be a few conceptual questions on each Exam/Quiz.
 There will be no make-up quizzes, or exams given unless extreme and documented circumstances might occur.
 Exams will be graded and returned as soon as possible, usually the next class period.
 ALL grading questions, points of clarification and grading errors must be brought to the instructor's attention during office hours no later than one week after exam is returned.
 There will be no exceptions to this rule!
 Each returned exam must be copied with original being returned to instructor with a handwritten note stapled to exam addressing concern(s).

-Exam Dates: 6/4, 6/18, 7/2.
+Exam Dates: 6/3, 6/17, 7/1.

 All exams must be signed in the front, upper right hand corner.
 This signature will be taken as a statement of honest and completely independent work.
 There will be no tolerance whatsoever for cheating or plagiarism.
 Simply, any instance of dishonesty (including those detailed on the website provided below or in this syllabus) during exams will result in a failing grade for the course.
 Final Grade will be determined by:

-Class Comparative Participation during Lecture (5%)

-Discussion Group Problem Sets and Homework (20%)

-Plus Exam Grade (75% total): Each exam worth 3x (25%)

-Final Grading Scale:
+Class Comparative Participation during Lecture (5%) Discussion Group Problem Sets and Homework (20%) Plus Exam Grade (75% total): Each exam worth 3x (25%) Final Grading Scale: